 The problem for this Competition may be used by participating schools for intra-school competitions only with the approval of the relevant regional or national round coordinator and upon notice to the Competition Committee.
-The Competition Committee has granted permission for the problem to be used in the regional or national rounds in Africa, Brazil, Colombia, East Asia, Ireland, North America, South Asian Association for Regional Cooperation countries (Bangladesh and India), and Southeast Asia to select teams to participate in the International Finals.
+The Competition Committee has granted permission for the problem to be used in the regional or national rounds in Bangladesh, Brazil, Colombia, East Asia, Ireland, Kenya, Nigeria, North America, Pakistan, South Asia, Southeast Asia, and Tanzania to select teams to participate in the International Finals.